Montevideo Wanderers F.C.: History

-Origin 1898 - 1931
+Origins (1898–1931)

 The Montevideo Wanderers was founded in the end of the 19th century, made up of a group of idealistic young people who wanted to express their sporting principles in a club where they were truly the protagonists of their own decisions.

 Led by the Sardeson brothers, the community quickly became a well-known group in their neighborhood of origin, El Prado.
 Its name was born as a result of a trip by Enrique Sardeson and Juan Sardeson to England.

-In England at that time The Wanderers were a prominent team, although it was not the only Club with that name playing in the English tournament, since it coexisted with Wolverhampton Wanderers, an institution that currently plays in the Premier League.
+In England at that time The Wanderers were a prominent team, although it was not the only Club with that name playing in the English tournament, since it coexisted with Wolverhampton Wanderers, an institution that currently plays in the Premier League, and Bolton Wanderers F.C. as well.

 The local League did not yet exist, so the team's competition was summed up to simple friendly matches.
 Most of the members of Wanderers played at the same time for the Albión Football Club, an entity that was the founder of the current Uruguayan Football Association, participating since the first Uruguayan tournament organized by it.

 Differences fundamentally in the sports field led this group of young people led by the Sardeson brothers to found the Montevideo Wanderers Football Club with all the legal and administrative requirements on the afternoon of August 15, 1902 in the Almacén y Bar de la calle 19 de Abril. at the current intersection of the same street and Adolfo Berro.

 The representative emblems of the wanderista team were a blue and white shirt with thin vertical stripes, white pants, and black socks.

 Its first president was Mr Juan Sardeson.